premint/premintbot/SETUP.md

 ### `!premint-set-role`

+**NOTE: This command is currently broken and we're working on a solution to fix it.**

 Let's create a role that your users will get when they run the `/premint` command.

 In Discord, click `Server Settings`, then `Roles`, then `Create Role`.
 Add a name & color for your role.